Daily Office Readings for Thursday of Proper 19 Year 1

 All that said, for me, the Beatitudes guide my life with the promise of hope.
 I hold out trying to be as compassionate and as prayerful as I can be hoping beyond hope that God will not forget me and that I will not forget God.

-Let us hear what the Spirit is saying through and to the people of the Creating Word and then let us “Ponder anew what the Almighty can do.”
-John Thomas Frazier Sr.
+Let us hear what the Spirit is saying to and through God’s people and ponder anew what the Almighty can do.
+John+